 The role of the Supervising Physician in an IDTF clearly precludes any physician who does not have the specialized training required for the specific procedure from “supervising” the testing without documentation of additional training in this exclusive area of proficiency.
 A statement of “considerable experience…related to imaging…” does not suffice as evidence of proficiency in the performance of such testing.

-Recently the Carrier Medical Directors have looked at the question of radiology residents as supervising physicians in an IDTF.
+Recently the Contractor Medical Directors have looked at the question of radiology residents as supervising physicians in an IDTF.
 It was their decision that a radiology resident does not meet the requirements of a supervising physician for an IDTF since radiology residents are in training and are not qualified to be supervising or interpreting physicians for any IDTF.

 Also, the IDTF must maintain documentation of sufficient physician resources during all hours of operations to assure that the required physician supervision is furnished.
 The carrier may ask for written procedures from the IDTF describing how this is being met.